 Click on the categories below for frequently asked questions:

-- You can temporarily store videos in Zoom but you are required to move or delete them based on a schedule.
-Please Note: Starting on February 15, 2021, we will turn on the automatic deletion of Zoom videos every 90 days from recording/storing.
+• You can temporarily store videos in Zoom but you are required to move or delete them based on a schedule.
+Please Note: Videos not automatically uploaded to Panopto (Faculty using Zoom through Canvas only) will be automatically deleted after 90 days.

 Note: Cloud recordings generally take about 2 times the meeting duration to process.
 Due to unusually high volume during the COVID-19 pandemic, cloud recordings may require extra processing time that may take up to 24 to 72 hours.